 HELLO...

 My name is Kirsty Sellers, and I am what’s known as an Integrative and Relational therapist.
-I work with couples, individuals, and in a group setting.
+I work with couples, individuals, and families.

 I have trained in several different types of therapies.
 These are often referred to in the counselling world as ‘modalities'.
 You may have heard of some of the more common types, such as: